-If you, or someone you know, would like help with processing potential co-dependency and ways to break free of it, consider contacting me at (717) 288-5064 / email@example.com and schedule an appointment today.
+If you, or someone you know, would like help coping with stress and its impact on life, consider contacting me at (717) 288-5064 / email@example.com and schedule an appointment today.